 The location of the facility in the Gulf region provides an excellent centralised logistics route, a supply of secure and relatively inexpensive energy, a modern infrastructure, an experienced workforce and strong industrial partners.

-The Project has been designed to produce antimony metal (Regulus) (European Standard Grade 1 & 2) for export and a finished ‘high tint’ ATO, branded as Tri-Star ATO, with low lead (Pb) for the European flame retardant markets, as well as for the wider global chemical markets.
+The Project has been designed to produce antimony metal (Regulus) (European Standard Grade 1 & 2) for export and a finished ‘high tint’ ATO, with low lead (Pb) for the European flame retardant markets, as well as for the wider global chemical markets.